HBN Service Release Notes

 3185003

 Description: When a packet is encapsulated with a VXLAN header, it adds extra bytes which may cause the packet to exceed the MTU of link.
-Typically, the packet would be fragmented but its silently dropped and no fragmentation happens.
+Typically, the packet would be fragmented but it is silently dropped without fragmentation.

+Workaround: Make sure that the MTU on the uplink port is always 50 bytes more than the host ports so that even after adding VXLAN headers, ingress packets do not exceed the MTU.

 Keyword: MTU; VXLAN